rty10/circDNA/README.md

     - Deselect the "Backbone geometry optimization" radial button found to the right of the blue "Build Model" button.
     - Select the "Build Model" button.
     - Under the top 2D image select the "Download the rebuild PDB file" hyperlink.
     - (*optional*) Locate this downloaded file and rename/move as needed.
+You can also verify your output with the files located in "assets/initial_test_files".

 - *Result*:
 Below should be a 100-bp planar circle generated from the web3DNA server.